// fidelity import

 Options

 Fidelity's cryptic option symbols like "-SPY260720P420" are decoded into underlying, strike, expiration, and call/put.
-Opening and closing trades are recognized and paired into round-trips with accurate premiums.
+Opening and closing trades are recognized and paired into round-trips with accurate premiums — and a contract that simply ends, leaving only an "EXPIRED", "ASSIGNED", or "EXERCISED" note in the description, is closed at zero with the reason kept.

 Stocks